 The A1c test is one of the tests used to diagnose prediabetes and diabetes.
 If you have diabetes, this test is done to check how well your diabetes has been managed over the past 2 to 3 months.
 Your doctor can use this information to adjust your treatment, if needed.

 How To Prepare

-You do not need to stop eating before you have an A1c test.
-This test can be done any time during the day, even after a meal.
+You don't need to stop eating before you have an A1c test.
+This test can be done at any time during the day, even after a meal.

 How It Is Done